 March 31 Update– There are two major types of SBA loans you can apply for to help with disaster relief.
 The loans are quite different in their details and special features.
 See a comparison chart of SBA loan options with links to apply HERE.

-SBA Economic Injury Disaster Loans (EIDL) – see further information about these low-interest loans (3.75% for most businesses) below.
+SBA Economic Injury Disaster Loans (EIDL) – The U.S. Small Business Administration (SBA) is offering an Economic Injury Disaster Loan Program (EIDL) to many businesses negatively impacted by Coronavirus.
+These are low-interest loans at a rate of 3.75% for small businesses and 2.75% for non-profits.
 These loans must be used for payroll costs, increased material costs, rent or mortgage payments, or for repaying obligations that cannot be met due to revenue losses.

 March 29th update – the new streamlined application has now been updated and allows you to request the $10k advance immediately while applying!
 Check out the application here and GET IT IN ASAP – it only takes about 15 minutes to complete!: https://covid19relief.sba.gov/#/

-My take: Holy free money, batman!!
-If your revenue has been impacted by Coronavirus in any way, this could be a GREAT option for a quick cash infusion.
+My take: Free money….yes please.
+The revision to being based on employees was a bit of a bummer, but it is still something.
 You do not need to have employees to take advantage of this, it applies to self-employed individuals without employees as well.
 APPLY FOR THIS TODAY!
 After the application, you can request the $10,000 advance that you get to KEEP.
 Additionally, these loans go up to 30 years and are at a MUCH lower rate than typical business loans, so this could be a great time to access cheap money.
 If you end up not needing it, there is NO PENALTY for early repayment.

 Paycheck Protection Program – Loan Program with Possible Loan Forgiveness!